 In Indiana, we’re making it easier for kids to develop healthy habits.

-We’ve also made it easier for nearly 23,000 youth in 59 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.
+We’ve also made it easier for more than 24,000 youth in 65 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.

 Hear from school champions from just one of the many schools and districts we work with in Indiana: Metropolitan School District of Pike Township, enrolled in the Healthy Schools Program since 2014.